kycdao/kycdao-ios-sdk/Sources/KycDao.docc/KYCFlow.md

 2. Make the user accept the disclaimer
 3. Gather some personal information from the user
 4. Confirm email
-5. Persona verification
+5. KYC verification
 6. Select NFT image to mint
 7. Mint NFT

 The user can end up at almost any point of the KYC process.
 It is important to manage that users may interrupt the KYC process and return later to complete the flow.
-You can determine the next step of the user using various state properties of the ``KYCSession``, for example ``KYCSession/disclaimerAccepted`` or ``KYCSession/requiredInformationProvided``.
-Keep in mind that y
+You can determine the next step of the user using various state properties of the ``KYCSession``, for example ``KYCSession/disclaimerAccepted``.
+Keep in mind that these values may change for an existing user.
+For example the disclaimer acceptance will be reseted if the contents of the disclaimer change and a new user consent is required.

 ### Requirements